Top Tips for Intermittent Fasting

-Many people consider the 16/8 method the simplest and most sustainable way of intermittent fasting — this is a good place to start.
+Many people consider the 16/8 method to be the most straightforward and long-term method of intermittent fasting, and it’s a good place to start.

-Another approach is to simply fast whenever it’s convenient.
-Skip meals from time to time when you’re not hungry or don’t have time to cook.
+Another option is to simply fast whenever you feel like it.
+When you’re not hungry or don’t have time to cook, skip meals occasionally.

-The following tips may help people stay on track and maximize the benefits of intermittent fasting.
+The following suggestions can help people stay on track and get the most out of intermittent fasting.